Breaking Habits Key to Jayson Tatum and Ime Udoka’s First Celtics Season - CLNS Media

 Udoka’s commentary about driving downhill, not letting offense impact defense, trusting teammates and making the right read addressed the team in full, but seemed specifically relevant to Tatum throughout the first quarter of the season.
 Making a scorer a playmaker hasn’t been a straightforward process.
 It’s one Udoka believes in though.
 He hasn’t wavered once about Tatum’s ability to eventually become a playmaker.
 Since day one.

-It’s said teams take on the personality of their best player, and this group’s fate, as it was during this week’s wins, will follow their ability to break bad habits, and develop new, good ones.
+It’s said teams take on the personality of their best player, and this group’s fate, as it was during this week’s wins, will follow their ability to break bad habits, and develop better ones.

-“Jayson has a huge burden, and Jayson’s burden is not only the minutes he’s carrying, but also he, only every single possession, is seeing the best defender on every other team,” Brad Stevens said on 98.5 The Sports Hub Thursday. “(Thybulle) was quick to come off the bench last night, because Doc didn’t want to play another possession without Thybulle on (Tatum) … those are all the things you see on a nightly basis, and everything else that he’s doing has grown … there are so few guys in this league that can be good, and be a jack of all trades, that can do it all … he’s got to do it all.”
+“Jayson has a huge burden, and Jayson’s burden is not only the minutes he’s carrying, but also he, on every single possession, is seeing the best defender on every other team,” Brad Stevens said on 98.5 The Sports Hub Thursday. “(Thybulle) was quick to come off the bench last night, because Doc didn’t want to play another possession without Thybulle on (Tatum) … those are all the things you see on a nightly basis, and everything else that he’s doing has grown … there are so few guys in this league that can be good, and be a jack of all trades, that can do it all … he’s got to do it all.”

-The Celtics ultimately fell to 18th in assist percentage (58.2%) and 24th in offensive rating (105.6) over 22 games as they continue to ride the most tumultuous start to a season of Tatum’s career.
+The Celtics fell to 18th in assist percentage (58.2%) and 24th in offensive rating (105.6) over 22 games as they continue to ride the most tumultuous start to a season of Tatum’s career.
 Wednesday’s win actually dropped Boston one spot in both rankings.

-Tatum only dished two assists in the game, though he hit a difficult game-winner and recovered from a 1-of-6 shooting start to finish 9-for-20, with 26 points, a career-high 16 rebounds and his first go-ahead shot in crunch time since Nov.
+Tatum dished two assists in the win, though he hit a difficult game-winner and recovered from a 1-of-6 shooting start to finish 9-for-20, with 26 points, a career-high 16 rebounds and his first go-ahead shot in crunch time since Nov.
 13 at Cleveland.
-He got off the ball late, screened and scored off movement rather than attacking the defense head-on, as he did early, sitting defiant against recent criticism by league sources afterward.
+He got off the ball late, moved it, screened and scored off movement rather than attacking the defense head-on, as he tried to early.
+Then, he sat defiant against recent criticism by league sources afterward.

 “I seen a report the other day that said I was a selfish player,” Tatum said.
 “That seemed pretty unselfish to me, but whatever it takes for us to win.
 I guess more often than not it’s going to be in my hands, but we play 82 games in the regular season.
 There’s going to be certain nights where you might need to space the floor, take the best defender on the floor away from the action.”

 Tatum began the year shooting 1-for-10 on potential game-tying or go-ahead shots in the final three minutes of games between early-season overtime games against New York, Charlotte and Washington.
-He’s shooting 39.7% from the field, 31.9% from three overall, while nearly four out of every six attempts he takes come from three.
+He shot 39.7% from the field, 31.9% from three overall, while his share of mid-range shots (22.1%) grew to its largest point since 2018-19.
 Tatum’s assist rate is down, his turnover percentage is in line with last season and he’s even hitting a career-low 80.8% from the free throw line.

-He’s driving as often as last year and Udoka said the allowed physicality of this early NBA season could’ve impacted him.
-Early Boston shooting woes around him likely did too, but the Celtics stressed again and again, through film sessions and practice, to trust teammates.
+He drove as often as last year and Udoka said the allowed physicality of this early NBA season could’ve impacted him.
+Boston’s shooting woes around him likely did too, but the Celtics stressed repeatedly, through film sessions and practice, for him to trust teammates.
 Eventually, it became Tatum’s shooting holding the team back.
-At least one teammate, in Grant Williams, rose to fourth in the NBA in corner threes (20) playing off Tatum’s passing, as Udoka repeatedly prods his star.
+Grant Williams rose to fourth in the NBA in corner threes (20) and became a 50-40-90 shooter playing off Tatum’s spot passing, as Udoka repeatedly prodded his star.

 Get off the ball.
 Make the decision in 0.5 seconds.
 Play with pace.